 You can transfer points into Avios at a 1:1 ratio from Chase Ultimate Rewards or American Express Membership Rewards, so it’s not difficult to come up with 12,500 points.

-In fact, you can get started right now with the American Express Premier Rewards Gold Card, which gives 3 points per dollar on flights booked directly with airlines, and 2 points per dollar at restaurants and gas stations in the United States.
-The Premier Rewards Gold Card is currently offering 50,000 bonus points after spending $2,000 in your first 3 months as a cardmember, enough for two round-trip tickets from the west coast to Hawaii.
-You’ll be on your way to the islands before you know it!
+In fact, you can get started right now with the The American Express® Gold Card, which gives 3 points per dollar on flights booked directly with airlines, and 2 points per dollar at restaurants and gas stations in the United States.
+The American Express® Gold Card is currently offering 25,000 bonus points after spending $2,000 in your first 3 months as a cardmember.

 Michael Prodanovich is a contributor to Point Me to the Plane, and author of The Ultimate Guide to Free Travel